Meet Our Team

 He regularly undertakes financial accounts work including preparing and submitting tax returns, preparing the financial statement, and maintaining receivables and payables accounts.
 Over the years, he has developed the ability to work with other firms, he has helped businesses with collecting, tracking, and correcting the company financials and also offered financial advice when required.
 Errio obtained his bachelor degree in Economics and Finance from the Institute of Accountancy Arusha.
 He began working as an assistant accountant at the Baobab Community Foundation for more than two years.
 He is currently enrolled in a certified public Account.

-Bahati Hillary Kayanda, Camp Mechanic and Driver
+Bahati Hillary Kayanda, Camp Mechanics and Driver

 Bahati joined WASIMA in 2016 as a village assistant for our youth and Environment program.
 In 2020, he was supported to join Vocational Education and Training Authority (VETA) to advance his lifelong passion for vehicle driving and maintenance.
 He is currently managing services and maintenance of our field vehicles and motorbikes.